How to build deal flow for venture capitalists

 Start by reflecting on the data you’ve collected using data visualization tools.
 This can include using a Kanban board-style view to visualize your entire pipeline at a glance.
 Affinity’s Kanban view allows you to easily drag and drop deals to different deal stages and clearly share a view with other members of your team.

 Whether you’re using boards for individuals or for full teams, tracking all of your deals (both good and bad) in one place means you can easily monitor key KPIs and unique data points.
-For example, introduction sources are an important data point for a lot of teams.
+For example, introduction sources is an important metric for a lot of teams.

 • How many deals has X person provided to us this month/quarter/year?